-- Robot Buddy: Quite possibly the Ur Example; Tik-Tok was around before the term "robot" was coined - 'Ozma of Oz' was published in 1907, 'Rossum's Universal Robots' in 1920.
+- Robot Buddy: Quite possibly the Ur-Example; Tik-Tok was around before the term "robot" was coined - 'Ozma of Oz' was published in 1907, 'Rossum's Universal Robots' in 1920.

 - Robot Names

-- Three-Laws Compliant: Asimov's Three Laws of Robotics was partly inspired by the interaction between Tik-Tok and Dorothy in Ozma of Oz.
+- Three Laws-Compliant: Asimov's Three Laws of Robotics were partly inspired by the interaction between Tik-Tok and Dorothy in Ozma of Oz.

 - Tin Man: It's emphatically mentioned that Tik-Tok is not alive and has no capacity for emotion.
 However, he's still capable of becoming bored, has a great deal of self-assurance and pride (to the point of vanity), and can even bit rather snarky.
 He's also explicitly called a fairy machine: he would not function in our world.
 It's clear there's more to the copper man than meets the eye.

 The Hungry TigerThe Hungry Tiger is a good friend of the Cowardly Lion who left the forest and joined the Lion because he realized that he did not fit in.
 As his name implies, the Tiger is always hungry and lusts longingly to devour the many tender creatures that he encounters (or a fat baby, an example often brought up), but he has a powerful conscience and is so driven by his sense of right and wrong that he cannot bring himself to eat any of them — and so he stays hungry all the time.
 With the Lion, he is one of Ozma's bodyguards.

 - And That's Terrible: It's a little worrying to have the enormous carnivore pointing out, persistently, that eating babies would be very, very wrong.

 - Big Eater: Once in the series, he eats enough that he isn't hungry anymore, and finds the situation bizarre.